 Why Roopkund is called Mystery Lake?

-The lake is also known as the Skeleton Lake or Mystery Lake due to the presence of hundreds of human skeletons in and around the lake, which has remained a mystery for centuries.
+The lake is also known as Skeleton Lake or Mystery Lake due to the presence of hundreds of human skeletons in and around the lake.
+It has remained a mystery for centuries.
 The exact cause of the mass death remains a mystery, and several theories have been proposed.
 Let us explore the history and theories behind why Roopkund is called Mystery Lake.

 History of Roopkund

 Roopkund is believed to be a popular pilgrimage site for the Nanda Devi Raj Jat Yatra, a famous festival in the Himalayan region.
 According to local folklore, a group of pilgrims was crossing the high-altitude pass when they were caught in a sudden hailstorm, which killed them all.
 The skeletons are believed to be from the 9th century AD, and the remains have been preserved due to the cold and dry climate of the region.